-Gain incredible rewards by striving to follow the Sunnah etiquettes of sleep in Islam
+Gain rewards by following the Sunnah etiquettes of sleep

 Striving to follow the Sunnah etiquettes of sleep in Islam gives us a great opportunity to gain incredible rewards.
 We read in a hadith: